nodejs/node/doc/api/path.md

 When multiple, sequential path segment separation characters are found (e.g.
-`/` on POSIX and either `\` or `/` on Windows), they are replaced by a single instance of the platform specific path segment separator.
+`/` on POSIX and either `\` or `/` on Windows), they are replaced by a single instance of the platform specific path segment separator (`/` on POSIX and `\` on Windows).
 Trailing separators are preserved.

 If the `path` is a zero-length string, `'.'` is returned, representing the current working directory.